BartMassey/ttt-bench/README.md

 I used standard language tools, and the fastest simple settings I could manage.
-The C was compiled with -O2 and the Java with -O. The JavaScript was run with the d8 shell of the v8 interpreter.
+The C was compiled with -O2 and the Java with -O. The JavaScript was run with the d8 shell of the v8 interpreter [1], and with the js shell of SpiderMonkey [2].
 I don't have access to Matlab; I would be curious to find out how its performance compares with Octave's on this benchmark.

 Timings on my home machine (2GHz Intel Core 2 Quad Q9300) are as follows:

     C:               0.05s
     Java:            0.16s
-    JavaScript: 0.25s
+    JavaScript [1]:  0.25s
+    JavaScript [2]:  3.0s
     Python:          8.3s
     Nickle:          14s
     Octave:          3.5m

 Yes, Octave is 4000x slower than C on this benchmark!